EmbarkStudios/cargo-deny/docs/src/checks/licenses/README.md

-The licenses check is used to verify that every crate you use has license terms you find acceptable. cargo-deny does this by evaluating the license requirements specified by each crate against the [configuration](cfg.md) you've specified to determine if your project meets that crate's license requirements.
+The licenses check is used to verify that every crate you use has license terms you find acceptable. cargo-deny does this by evaluating the license requirements specified by each crate against the [configuration](cfg.md) you've specified, to determine if your project meets that crate's license requirements.

 ```bash